Staking offers an easy way to earn a passive income and grow some of your crypto investments.

 Staking through an exchange is the simplest way to get started on crypto staking, as the exchange makes all the staking decisions and shares the rewards with you.
 Different exchanges will support the staking of different cryptocurrencies, so be sure to research the crypto you want to stake beforehand.

-Use a Private Wallet
+Use a Private Wallet (Recommended)

-Trezor wallet allows you to delegate Polygon (MATIC), ETH2, Cardano (ADA), Polkadot (DOT), Huobi, and Eco Chain, among others to a staking pool or a validator.
+Trezor wallet also allows you to delegate Polygon (MATIC), ETH2, Cardano (ADA), Polkadot (DOT), Huobi, and Eco Chain, among others to a staking pool or a validator.

 Join a Staking Pool

 A staking pool is another way you can stake your cryptocurrency.
 A validator can create a staking pool, where others contribute their cryptocurrency and stake it as a group.
 The rewards are then shared based on the crypto you stake.

 Before you join a pool, it is a good idea to research the validator including how they operate, the validator’s track record, and the fees or commissions charged.